NDA INFORMATION

 “Employee further agrees not to aid, assist or encourage any person asserting claims against the Company…Employee may state only ‘I can’t talk about it’.”

-• In addition you may see a term making you subject to an additional fixed penalty for every breach, and/or the recovery of any compensation you have been paid under the settlement agreement:
+• You may see a term making you subject to an additional fixed penalty for every breach, and/or the recovery of any compensation you have been paid under the settlement agreement:

 “A breach of this confidentiality paragraph will be deemed to be a material breach of the Agreement and will entitle Company to recover liquidated damages in the amount of $20,000 for each occurrence of breach.”